 These distribution companies largely provide wholesale bulk flower B2B to the industry.
 Most of them have their own branded packaged flower brand that represents the “top shelf” from all the harvests.
 Right now with the price of quality flower hovering over $1000 / pound, these guys can scrape by and survive.
 What will happen here if the price drop Oregon saw in 2018 happens?

-At the end of the day my firm belief is that the cannabis grown in Humboldt one day can be the most valuable cannabis in the world.
+At the end of the day with Humboldt County Growers Alliance, my firm belief is that the cannabis grown in Humboldt one day can be the most valuable cannabis in the world.
 Gavin Newsom recently signed into law additional protections for this industry, preventing legal cannabis companies from claiming the plant it is grown somewhere it is not.
 That is a good step!

 Imagine a world where someone in Florida can purchase quality outdoor cannabis from the most famous Cannabis Appellation in California.
 If someone in a cafe in France can get a pre-roll from Humboldt Farms?
 A lot needs to happen to get there.
 I hope this community can continue to persist and thrive until then.